 Are you paying double… or more?

 You wouldn’t pay to put two kitchens in your home, so why would you pay to have two (or more) super accounts?
 It sounds crazy, but many Australians are doing just that.
 Even though, right now, it is super easy to rollover all your super into one, low-fee account and save money for retirement.
-Also new rules mean that if you don’t get your hands on any of your extra super accounts that may be inactive, they could be rolled over to the Australian Taxation Office (ATO).
+Also superannuation rules mean that if you don’t get your hands on any of your extra super accounts that may be inactive, they could be rolled over to the Australian Taxation Office (ATO).

 How do I consolidate my super?